brainhack-school2020/ADHDsubtypes_project/README.md

 # ADHDsubtypes_project

-This project will be conducted for BrainHack school 2020 by Béatrice De Koninck & Pénélope Pelland-Goulet
+This project was conducted for BrainHack school 2020 by Béatrice De Koninck & Pénélope Pelland-Goulet.

 ## Background